 Doctor Christopher Elphick is an Associate Research Fellow working as part of the team at Exeter University, along with Doctor Dimitris Vlachopoulos and Professor Craig Williams, on the SEEDS project.
-SEEDS stands for Science Engagement to Empower Disadvantaged Adolescents and the overall objective is to engage adolescents from deprived neighbourhoods in designing interventions that will improve their healthy lifestyles by training them in scientific methodologies, increasing their interest in STEM (Science, Technology, Engineering, Mathematics) careers and to empower them by enhancing their critical thinking capabilities.
+SEEDS stands for Science Engagement to Empower ADolescents and the overall objective is to engage adolescents from under-represented neighbourhoods in designing interventions that will improve their healthy lifestyles by training them in scientific methodologies, increasing their interest in STEM (Science, Technology, Engineering, Mathematics) careers and to empower them by enhancing their critical thinking capabilities.

 The SEEDS project is in collaboration with a large European team of academics and stakeholders.
 Members of the society and organisations have been awarded a prestigious Horizon 2020 grant (1.1m €) as part of the Science with and for Society-SwafS programme to tackle the increasing societal challenges across Europe.

 2018 - PGCE Secondary Education - Chemistry Specialist

 2013 - PhD Genomics in Society

 2006 - BSc Biological Sciences

 2018 - 2021 Secondary School Science Teacher